aljazsim/cli-typescript-code-organizer/README.md

 }
 ```

-### Interface Organization Configuration
+### Interface Organization Configuration Section

-Specifies how interface level elements (properties, indexes, accessors, getters, setters and methods) will be organized.
-Here's an example of the default interface configuration section:
+Interface organization configuration specifies how interface level elements (properties, indexes, accessors, getters, setters and methods) will be organized.
+Here's an example of the default interface organization configuration section:

 ```json
 {